 Drop Box Applications: Consular sections across India are now accepting drop box applications for renewals of all nonimmigrant visa categories at Visa Application Centers across India.
 Please visit our website to determine whether you are eligible for drop box processing.
-For H, L, and J categories subject to Presidential Proclamation 10052, applicants must also qualify for an exception to the proclamation.
 A list of drop-off locations is available on our website.

 Student visa appointments are now available through our website.
 Please continue to monitor our website for availability.
 These visa categories are a high priority, and we will make every effort to assist visa applicants in a timely fashion, while keeping our customers and staff safe.
 However, due to our very limited operations, we will not be able to accommodate all requests.
 We ask for your patience during this time.

 Visa Fee Validity Extended: Consular sections remain closed for routine nonimmigrant visa services.
 We will resume routine visa services as soon as possible but are unable to provide a specific date.
 The U.S. Mission to India understands that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
 Rest assured that we will extend the validity of your payment (known as the MRV fee) until December 31, 2021, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
 You do not need to take any action to extend your fee validity.
 Please continue to monitor this site for information on when we will return to routine visa operations.
 If you have an urgent need to travel, please follow the guidance to request an emergency appointment.